OHI-Science/OHI-website/README.md

 - "id": The identifier code for the goal.
 This ID must match the identifier used in the scores CSV file (e.g. "FP") - see `content/data/_index.md` for details
 - "icon": The image path for icon that is associated with the goal.
-These icons must be SVG format. (e.g. "food-provision.svg").
-Do not configure icons for sub-goals; sub-goals will use the parent goal icon.
+These icons must be SVG format. (e.g. "food-provision.svg"). \*
 - "description": A very short, one sentence description of the goal. (e.g. "This goal measures the amount of seafood sustainably harvested for use primarily in human consumption or export.")
-- "color": A hex code that will be used to represent this goal. "#A7344E".
-Do not configure colours for sub-goals; sub-goals will use the parent goal colour.
+- "color": A hex code that will be used to represent this goal. e.g. "#A7344E". \*
+- "weight": A number that gives the relative order of this goal compared to the others.
+Used for the display order when the goals are displayed as a list. \*

+\* Do not configure color, weight, or icon properties for sub-goals; sub-goals will inherit the parent property.

 Example:
 ```